Information

 Safeguarding processes are intended to put in place measures that minimise harm to children.
 The policies in this section detail those processes, are updated regularly and shared with all staff, governors, volunteers and supply agencies.

-Mrs Hayley Sharp, is responsible for monitoring the Welfare of the children within school.
+Mrs Hayley Sharp, is responsible for monitoring the safety and wellbeing of the children within the school.

 H Sharp